MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/about_overview.md

 [This blog post](http://azure.microsoft.com/blog/2015/08/17/containers-docker-windows-and-trends/) by Mark Russinovich explains containers well.

-The following key concepts will be helpful as you begin creating and working with Windows Server Containers.
+The following key concepts will be helpful as you begin creating and working with Windows Containers.

-**Container Host:** Physical or Virtual computer system configured with the Windows Server Container feature.
-The container host will run one or more Windows Server Containers.
+**Container Host:** Physical or Virtual computer system configured with the Windows Container feature.
+The container host will run one or more Windows Containers.

 **Container Image:** As modifications are made to a containers file system or registry, such as with software installation they are captured in a sandbox.
 In many cases you may want to capture this state such that new containers can be created that inherit these changes.
 That’s what an image is – once the container has stopped you can either discard that sandbox or you can convert it into a new container image.
 For example, let’s imagine that you have deployed a container from the Windows Server Core OS image.
 You then install MySQL into this container.
 Creating a new image from this container would act as a deployable version of the container.
 This image would only contain the changes made (MySQL), however would work as a layer on top of the Container OS Image.